 Celebrating the 50th anniversary of the fictional events of June 16, 1904, the date on which "Ulysses" is set, the great Irish comedic writer Brian O’Nolan, otherwise known under his pen names Flann O’Brien or Myles na gCopaleen; Co.
 Monaghan poet Patrick Kavanagh; a young critic named Anthony Cronin; A.J.
 Leventhal, the Registrar of Trinity College; and artist, publisher and publican John Ryan were joined by a dentist cousin of Joyce’s, Tom Joyce, to embark on a pilgrimage of all the Dublin sites named in the epic novel.

-The excursion didn’t exactly go to plan and thanks to the amount of alcohol consumed, as many of these things go.
+The excursion didn’t exactly go to plan, mainly thanks to the amount of alcohol consumed, a common enough occurance with these sorts of things.

 Luckily, the group's own legendary journey was informally captured by Ryan, the organizer of the tour, whose own pub ended up being the last port of call.

 The footage shows an extremely drunk O’Nolan being given a boost up into a cab and this was only the start of the day!

 According to Peter Costello and Peter van de Kamp, authors of “Flann O’Brien: An Illustrated Biography,” O’Nolan was “unsurprisingly” drunk before the group even gathered at the home of architect Michael Scott, which remains just below the Martello Tower where the opening scenes of "Ulysses" take place.